activist-org/i18n-check/docs/source/index.rst

 Configuration
 =============

-The following details the ``.i18n-check.yaml`` or ``.i18n-check.yml`` configuration file, with a further example being the `configuration file for the i18n-check repository <https://github.com/activist-org/i18n-check/blob/main/.i18n-check.yaml>`_ that we use in testing.
+The following details the ``.i18n-check.yaml`` configuration file, with a further example being the `configuration file for the i18n-check repository <https://github.com/activist-org/i18n-check/blob/main/.i18n-check.yaml>`_ that we use in testing.

     | **Note**